 Top 5 Most Common Windshield Problems

-If you’re considering purchasing a vehicle for the first time and are unsure about the most common windshield problems you will face, this article will help you out.
+Here’s some of the most common windshield problems.
+If you’re considering purchasing a vehicle for the first time and are unsure about some problems you will face, this article will help you out.

 You’ve probably heard of what a windshield is and what it does.
 If not, here’s a quick run down.
 A windshield helps to block the wind (duh!) and protects the driver and passengers from flying objects such as rocks and debris and from inclement weather such as hail and heavy rain.
 While the windshield has become a vital part of every motor vehicle, they are also prone to some common problems.
 Many drivers have experienced these issues and you just might experience them as well.